 Pupils may occasionally be asked to bring materials from home if they can; however, to provide all pupils with the same opportunities, the school will provide for pupils who are unable to do this.

-Food technology resources are kept in the school canteen.

-Additional learning resources, such as books and videos, are kept in the resource room.

-Display walls will be utilised and updated on a termly basis, in accordance with the area of art, design and D&T being taught at the time.
+Display walls will be utilised and updated, in accordance with the area of art, design and D&T being taught at the time.

 At the start of every school year, the subject leader and headteacher will assess the school’s art, design and D&T tools and materials to ensure there is sufficient equipment for pupils, allowing funds to be allocated where necessary.